debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/create-cellular-device.md

 9. Click **Create**.

-    -\> If the process takes time, a message tells you that you will receive an email when finished.
+    -\&gt; If the process takes time, a message tells you that you will receive an email when finished.

-    -\> The device is displayed in the device list.
+    -\&gt; The device is displayed in the device list.